 The long-awaited release of each year's Beaujolais Nouveau comes at the stroke of midnight on the third Thursday in November, which will be November 16th in 2017.
 This is a glorious time to visit this part of France as so many celebrations are taking place in towns and villages and in many restaurants.
-They are easy to join in the fun as everyone is celebrating the same thing.
+It's easy to join in the fun as everyone is celebrating the same thing.

 If you’re not in France, you can officially buy the wine at 12.01am on the day of release.